Aeroluna/LunaCoopMod/README.md

 Despite being called Han & Horner, once you got all the upgrades, it just turned into "Oops!
 All Han!".
 Now you get to keep some of that "elite Dominion" aesthestic in your army.
 It also felt really silly that upgrading a Battlecruiser with Yamatos would strap two giant knives to its side.

-- Fixed an issue where Call in the Fleet's initial targeting position would be offset when casted over flying pathing blockers.
-- Fixed an issue where Call in the Fleet would launch at a different trajectory than intended.

-Fun fact: the second bug was caused by trying to launch the missile to a position 500 units away, which would cause strange clamping issues out of bounds.

 - Fixed an issue where Reaper's death rattle grenades continued their ticking sound after exploding.
 - Added a ticking sound to Reaper's KD8 Charge ability.
 - Added a cursor splat to Reaper's KD8 Charge ability.